 I didn’t realize I was gripping my seat tightly.

 “Relax!” said Rei as she took off her headphones.
 “You’re gonna make my heart race.”
 I took a deep breath and closed my eyes.
 “Not bad for your first landing though.
 Let’s go out!
 We’ve been cooped up in here too long!”
 She jumped out of her seat.
 “Kiko we’ll wait for you at the lounge!” she yelled as she grabbed my hand and bolted to the exit.

 “Hey don’t buy anything yet!”
 Kiko yelled back.

 I prepared myself for my first view of another planet.
-Once we stepped outside, it was much colder than I expected, probably because it only had one sun.
+Once we stepped outside, it was much colder than I expected.
+I took a look at the sky, maybe because it only had one sun.